Tuesday, August 10, 2010

 Joseph Smith said two things that apply directly:

 If you would have God have mercy on you, have mercy on one another.
-(TPJS 241)
+(TPJS 241)and

 Ever keep in exercise the principle of mercy, and be ready to forgive our brother on the first intimations of repentance, and asking forgiveness; and should we even forgive our brother, or even our enemy, before he repent or ask forgiveness, our heavenly Father would be equally as merciful unto us.
 (TPJS 155)